publiccodenet/about/organization/roadmap.md

 * Grow our member base aggressively
 * Engage with partner and affiliated organizations

-Members of the Foundation for Public Code:
+Members of the Foundation for Public Code will:

 * Govern the organization
 * Actively participate in codebase stewardship and other activities of the organization